 St. Mary's has an extensive financial aid program.
-In the 2013-2014 school year, we awarded close to $1,000,000 in need-based financial assistance to approximately 40% of our students.
+In the 2015-2016 school year, we awarded over $1,000,000 in need-based financial assistance to approximately 40% of our students.
 The average award grant was nearly $4,500.
 Financial aid grants are not loans and do not need to be repaid.
 Recipients must re-apply for financial aid annually.

 How to Apply